-Many teens and even adults are unaware of how much information their phone’s location settings can reveal.
-When they post a picture on social media from their phone, they may be revealing their exact location to a complete stranger—even when that photo isn’t geotagged.
+Many teens and even adults are unaware of how much information the location settings on your phone can reveal.
+Posting a picture on social media from a phone, for instance, can revealer your exact location to a complete stranger, even when that photo isn’t geotagged.

 For some, location tracking can be convenient.
-It helps apps like Google Maps and car2go deliver their services accurately.
-But for other apps, it can be unnecessarily invasive.
-Here’s how you can disable your location services for these apps:
+But it can also be invasive and even harmful.
+Here’s how you can disable location settings: